Indonesian Museum Removes Hitler Wax Model Following Public Outcry

 — Toronto Sun (@TheTorontoSun) November 10, 2017

-Rabbi Abraham Cooper, a prominent member of the Simon Wiesenthal Center, described the background of the exhibit as completely “disgusting” that mocked millions of people who died because of the atrocities of Hitler.
+Rabbi Abraham Cooper, a prominent member of the Simon Wiesenthal Center, described the background of the exhibit as completely “disgusting” and mocked millions of people who died because of the atrocities of Hitler.
 Simon Wiesenthal Center is a well-known Jewish human rights group based in Los Angeles.
 The group was founded to campaign against Holocaust denials.
-A few days back, Simon Wiesenthal Center had written to the management of the museum and demanded immediate withdrawal of the exhibit.
+A few days back, the Simon Wiesenthal Center had written to the management of the museum and demanded the immediate withdrawal of the exhibit.

 “Everything about it is wrong.
 It’s hard to find words for how contemptible it is,” Cooper told news agency AP.